denisdefreyne/ddplugin/README.md

 Designing a library so that third parties can easily extend it greatly improves its usefulness. *ddplugin* helps solve this problem using *plugins*, which are classes of a certain type and with a given identifier (Ruby symbol).

-This code was extracted from nanoc, where it has been in production for years.
+This code was extracted from Nanoc, where it has been in production for years.

 ## Use case